Kigumo

-Kigumo is a village in Muranga County, Kenya.

-Kigumo is located 15 kilometres west of Maragua town and 30 kilometres south of Othaya.
-Kandara, a small town, is located 10 kilometres south of Kigumo.
-Kigumo village is located between two other villages, Karega village at the east and Mariira village at the west.
+Kigumo is a village in Muranga County, Kenya, 15 kilometres west of Maragua town and 30 kilometres south of Othaya, and 10 kilometers north of the small town of Kandara.
+Kigumo village is between two other villages, Karega village at the east and Mariira village at the west.

 It was part of Muranga District until 1996, when Maragua District was split from Muranga District.
 Kigumo was made the headquarters of Kigumo division, which is one of four administrative divisions of Maragua District.
 Kigumo division has the following three locations: Kangari, Kigumo and Kinyona.
 Kigumo is located within Maragua County Council.
 Kigumo Division was later made a district with its headquarters at Kigumo town.
 In 2010, these districts were merged into Muranga County.

 Politics

-Kigumo is also name to Kigumo Constituency, one of three electoral constituencies located in Maragua District.
-The current member of parliament is Ruth Wangari Mwaniki.
+The Kigumo Constituency is one of three electoral constituencies in Maragua District.